 Mesh upper construction lets your feet breathe, keeping you more comfortable.
 The more comfortable you are, the better you can play.

-Flywire is another Nike technology; they’re filaments that are placed in the upper part of the shoe and attach to the outsole, adding a lightweight, architectural-style support that keeps your foot secure inside the shoe.
+Flywire is another Nike technology; they’re filaments that are placed in the upper part of the sneaker and attach to the outsole, adding a lightweight, architectural-style support that keeps your foot secure inside the shoe.

 The Zoom Air cushions are comfortable and live up to the hype of making quick cuts and other fast movements easier; you also feel like you’re closer to the ground below, making it great for outdoor play when you need a feel for potential flaws that wouldn’t be present in an indoor court.
 I would definitely say the Lebron XIII’s are the best outdoor basketball shoes when it comes to surface awareness and sensitivity.